-- Student Arrival for All Academies - $\circ$ 7:45am 8:30am - Students will be assigned a 15-minute arrival window within this timeframe. - Student Dismissal by Academy - o Elementary Academy 3:15pm 4:00pm - Students will be assigned a 15-minute dismissal window within this timeframe. - o Junior Academy/Senior Academy 3:20pm 4:00pm - Students will be assigned a 15-minute dismissal window within this timeframe.
+- Student Arrival for All Academies

+- 7:45am 8:30am

+- Student Dismissal by Academy

+- o Elementary Academy 3:45pm 4:00pm

+- o Junior Academy/Senior Academy 3:45pm 4:00pm

 School Telephone and Student Cell Phone Use

 Students will only be allowed to use the school telephone for emergencies and only with staff permission and supervision.
 Delivering messages to students in class is disruptive and time consuming.
 Therefore, we ask parents/guardians to use other means of communicating with their students, whenever possible.
 While Senior Academy students are allowed to carry cell phones, we ask parents/guardians not to call or receive phone calls from their students' cell phones during the school day.
 In the event that a student needs to call their parent/guardian, they will be provided with the opportunity to use a school phone.